-WATCH: Gov. Landry signs insurance reform bills passed in legislature
+WATCH: Gov. Landry signs insurance, tort reform bills passed in 2025 legislative session.

 Latest Weather Blog

-WATCH: Gov. Landry signs insurance reform bills passed in legislature
+WATCH: Gov. Landry signs insurance, tort reform bills passed in 2025 legislative session.

 BATON ROUGE - Governor Jeff Landry signed a series of insurance reform bills passed in the 2025 legislative session during a news conference Wednesday.